Abdllatif-max/lightweight-json-database/README.md

 # **Encrypted JSON Database**

 The motivation behind creating this project was our need for a local database for a desktop application while ensuring its security—even from regular users—to prevent data breaches.
 I decided to share this tool with anyone looking to establish a secure, JSON-based database.
 It's a simple, lightweight, and encrypted system that's easy to implement in Python.
-This library offers a straightforward way to securely store and manage structured data, with full support for CRUD operations.
+This library offers a straightforward way to securely store and manage structured data, with full support for CRUD operations, you can build on it data relationships or add more features.

 ---